psychotimmy/PascalBigIntegers/README.md

 The library does no checking on the validity of BigInts used as function arguments.
-The assumption made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, whcih may also be a '-'.
-Any BigInts that do not conform to this pattern may give rather strange results.
+The assumption made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
+Any BigInt arguments that do not conform to this pattern may give unpredictable results.

 The algorithms used are naive - for example, multiplication is an O(n^2) algorithm as it is based on a manual pencil and paper method.
 Better algorithms, such as Karatsuba-Comba, should